syncfusion-content/wpf-docs/wpf/PivotGrid/Setting-caption-in-pivottablefieldlist.md

 ---
 layout: post
-title: Caption setting in pivot table field list.
+title: Setting caption in PivotTableFieldList.
-description: Caption setting in pivot table field list.
+description: Setting caption in PivotTableFieldList.
 platform: wpf
 control: PivotGridControl
 documentation: ug
 ---

-# Caption setting in pivot table field list
+# Setting caption in PivotTableFieldList

-PivotGrid provides support to duplicates the same fields in different names.
-It can be achieved either by using the `FieldCaption` property of PivotItem and PivotComputationInfo.
-This feature allows the users to define the multiple items in same underlying type for PivotGridControl and modifying the same items dynamically.
+PivotGrid provides support to duplicate the same fields in different names.
+It can be achieved by using the `FieldCaption` property of PivotItem and PivotComputationInfo.
+This support allows you to define multiple items in same underlying type for PivotGridControl.

-## Setting FieldCaption property through code
+The following code sample illustrates about how to set field caption for PivotItem and PivotComputationInfo.

-If through *XAML*, please refer the below code sample.
+{% tabs %}

 {% highlight xaml %}

 <Grid>
     <syncfusion:PivotGridControl HorizontalAlignment="Left" Name="pivotGrid" FreezeHeaders="False" VerticalAlignment="Top" VisualStyle="Metro" ItemSource="{Binding   Source={StaticResource data}}">
       <syncfusion:PivotGridControl.PivotRows>
          <syncfusion:PivotItem FieldMappingName="Product" FieldCaption="Product_1" TotalHeader="Total"/>
          <syncfusion:PivotItem FieldMappingName="Product" FieldCaption="Product_2" TotalHeader="Total"/>